nmraz/corrosios/README.md

 ## Quick start in QEMU

-**Disclaimer:** I develop on an x64 Linux system.
-I haven't tried building this on any other platform, though I'd be happy to accept changes expanding platform support.
+**Disclaimer:** I develop on an x64 Linux system, so I'm not really sure whether this project builds or runs on other platforms.

 Install [rustup](https://rustup.rs) and QEMU: